Thousands Of Migrants Stranded In North Nigers Scorching Desert - UrduPoint

 More than 4,500 of them so far have washed up in this tiny windswept corner of the Sahara -- Malians, Guineans and Ivorians mainly, but also Syrians and even Bangladeshis.

-They have marched across 15 kilometers (nine miles) of wasteland only to enter a new purgatory.
+They have marched across 15 kilometres (nine miles) of wasteland only to enter a new purgatory.

 A transit centre run by the UN's International Organization for Migration (IOM) cannot cope with the numbers and only handles about a third of arrivals.